Ahamedthaiyub/OPTIMIZATION-SYSTEM/README.md

-We TECH FREAKS are damn sure that this project will obviously work
+TECH FREAKS are damn sure that this project will obviously work
 TEAM TECH
 FREAKS
-This project is
-completely done by <br>
-DHIVYA P<br>
-KANIKA<br>
-KAVIN V<br>

 AHAMED THAIYUB A<br>